ianhambleton/website-rdh-version1/content/home/features.md

 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2  # Order that this section will appear.

-title = "Features"
+title = ""
-subtitle = "Document _anything_ ✨"
+subtitle = ""

 # Showcase features.
 #